How to Buy & Manage a Vacation Rental Property in 7 Steps

 - Is there sufficient and consistent demand for a vacation rental in the area?

-Here are the basic expenses vacation rental purchasers should consider as well as how to calculate your potential monthly income:
+Here are the basic expenses vacation rental purchasers should consider:

 - Rental income taxes: These are due at the end of the year, but only if you rent the property for more than 14 days.
 If you are required to pay taxes, your rental income will be taxed at your ordinary tax rate.